lucywang000/clj-statecharts/docs/content/docs/integration/re-frame.md

 # Re-frame Integration

-Re-frame itself is much like a state machine: an event triggers the change of the app-db (much like the `context` in statecharts), as well as other effects (much like actions in a fsm/statecharts).
+Re-frame itself is much like a simple state machine: an event triggers the change of the app-db (much like the `context` in statecharts), as well as execution of other effects (much like actions in a fsm/statecharts).

 There are two ways to integrate clj-statecharts with re-frame:

-* Integrate re-frame with the immutable-api
+* Integrate re-frame with the immutable api
 * Or integrate with the service api

-And the `statecharts.re-frame` namespace provides some goodies for both ways of integration.
+The `statecharts.re-frame` namespace provides some goodies for both ways of integration.

 ## Integrate re-frame with the Immutable API